64kramsystem/personal_notes/topics/ruby.md

 ### Using `Open3`

+Best to handle return statuses - `$CHILD_STATUS` can be nil in some cases (e.g., with IRB and backticks).

 The output is not printed as well, so the same considerations as `IO.popen` apply.

 `env_vars` must be strings, not symbols.